arvindmn01/Taiyo_assignment/README.md

 ### I Scraped the tendors data from this website using Selenium and save it in CSV format using pandas
 <br />
-### Submission and Evaluation
-- For assignment submission guidelines and evaluation criteria refer to the [WIKI](https://github.com/Taiyo-ai/pt-mesh-pipeline/wiki) documentation

 ---
 Copyright © 2021 Taiyō.ai Inc.